RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 paths that will make !AWViewer fall into an exception handling case.

 In order to reduce scope the current exploratory approach has hitherto focused on analysing cases that are well-behaved.
-It should be noted there is possibly some benefit in analysing cases that are not well-behaved, for example by presenting !AWViewer with two paths defined in opposing winding directions.
+There is probably some benefit in analysing cases that are not well-behaved, for example by presenting !AWViewer with two paths defined in opposing winding directions, since these cases might lead us to make further deductions about the inner workings.

 #### Outstanding topics

-Self-intersecting paths generally haven't been considered beyond a solitary self-intersecting Bézier segment.
+Self-intersecting and otherwise degenerate paths generally haven't been considered beyond a solitary self-intersecting Bézier segment.

-Target paths with Béziers and differing number of points that require a Bézier split haven't been considered.

-Degenerate blends.

 ### Equal number of points